fugerit-org/turbo-guide/src/main/md/docker/multi-platform-manifest.md

 [index](index.md)

-*Abstract* : Manualli creates a multi platform manifest (image) and push it to docker hub.
+*Abstract* : Manually creates a multi platform manifest (image) and push it to docker hub.

 1. Crate and push the images for all the platform needed